HoWeiChin/SchrodingerWrapper/README.md

   3. -het : a **path** to a folder which contains het-atom txt files for scwrl
   4. -mut : invoke this flag **only** if you wan scwrl to perform mutation
   5. -exe : **path** to a scwrl exe file
-  6. -m   : mutation file for schrodinger, must be used in conjuction with -het flag.
   7. -check_cu : to check the charge of Cu
   8. -cross_link : to enable cross linkling
   9. -zero_bond : zero bonding with Cu